 Millennials: saving but not investing for retirement

 Thus, just like their grandparents and great-grandparents who lived through the great depression, millennials show a distinct preference for savings.
-The recent report from BMO Wealth Management illustrates this perfectly.
-Less than half (47%) of millennials listed retirement as an investment priority, vs. 64% of boomers and 66% of Generation Xers.
+According to BMO Wealth Management less than half (47%) of millennials listed retirement as an investment priority, vs. 64% of boomers and 66% of Generation Xers.

-But savings are a short-term goal – directed towards a vacation or home.
+But savings are a short-term goal, usually directed towards a vacation or home.
 If millennials are to leverage the benefits of compound interest when they retire, they’ll need to start investing today, with a strategic wealth management plan to help them balance their complex commitments like buying a home, starting a family and paying off student debt.

 When counselling millennials on seeing the bigger picture, it’s important to keep the following in mind: